jlangch/venice/doc/readme/start.md

 #### 3.c Automated setup for all operating systems

+This is by far the easiest way to setup a Venice REPL environment regardless of the operating system (Windows, MacOSX, or Linux) you run.

+You just need the Venice JAR (venice-1.7.26.jar) as prerequisite.

-The automated setup will create a laucher script with the Java classpath correctly setup, download the Jansi libray from Maven, and add some example Venice scripts.
+The automated setup will create a launcher script with the Java classpath correctly setup, download the Jansi library from Maven, and add some example Venice scripts.

 Open a terminal, move to the directory the Venice JAR is located, and start the REPL in setup mode: